 Holly Van Hoy (she/her)

 Holly Van Hoy comes to youth services library work with fifteen years of experience in early childhood education.
 With a fierce belief that quality picture books are for and should represent everyone, Holly has delighted in being allowed to be the loudest librarian at Alamosa Public Library in Alamosa, CO.
 Storytime days are her favorite days and preschool people are her favorite people.
 Weekends spent camping, and her partner and two dogs come in at a very close second.
-This is her sixth year as a librarian and her third year with the CLEL Bells.
+This is her seventh year as a librarian and her fourth year with the CLEL Bells.

 Michelle Ballard (she/her)